oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 .. code-block:: javascript

     const currentpw = ...  // the current password for the hr schema const newpw = ...      // the new hr schema password

-  const connection = await oracledb.getConnection(
+    const connection = await oracledb.getConnection({
-    {
         user          : "hr",
         password      : currentpw,
         connectString : "localhost/orclpdb1"
     });

-  await connection.changePassword('hr', currentpw, newpw);
+    await connection.changePassword("hr", currentpw, newpw);

-Only DBAs, or users with the ALTER USER privilege, can change the password of another user.
+Only DBAs or users with the ALTER USER privilege can change the password of another user.
 In this case, the old password value is ignored and can be an empty string:

 .. code-block:: javascript

     const newpw = ... // the new password

-  const connection = await oracledb.getConnection(
+    const connection = await oracledb.getConnection({
-    {
         user          : "system",  // a privileged user password      : mypw,      // mypw contains the system schema password connectString : "localhost/orclpdb1"
     });

     await connection.changePassword('hr', '', newpw);

 Connecting with an Expired Password
 -----------------------------------

-When creating a standalone, non-pooled connection the user’s password can be changed at time of connection.
+When creating a standalone, non-pooled connection the user’s password can be changed at the time of connection.
 This is most useful when the user’s password has expired, because it allows a user to connect without requiring a DBA to reset their password.